Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 <!-- import DefaultCriticalErrorAction -->

-NOTE:  In Version 4 and Version 3 the bus was shutdown but not disposed.
+NOTE:  In Version 4 and Version 3 the bus stops procssing messages but is not disposed.
 This means sending of messages is allowed but no processing of messages will occur.

 ### Default action handling in NServiceBus.Host